bsi-software/demo-jhipster-democamp-2017/jhipster-ide-presentation/README.md

    `$ yo jhipster:import-jdl src/model/Model.jdl`

-6. Refresh project in Eclipse and convert it to a maven project
+6. Refresh project in Eclipse and convert it to a maven project (right click on project name -> Configure -> Convert to Maven Project)

 7. Change project settings (src and output folders)